-- "Shoulder-surfing" by individuals stationed nearby the POS device - Placement of fake PIN entry devices (PEDs), ATMs, or readers and CCTV cameras directed at the PED on the payment terminal
+- "Shoulder-surfing" by individuals stationed near the ATM or POS device - Placement of fake PIN entry devices (PEDs), ATMs, or readers and CCTV cameras directed at the PIN entry area on the payment terminal - Malware and memory scrapers in PIN entry devices (PEDs), ATMs, or readers.

-Unattended or Temporarily Unmanned Terminals
+ATMs, Unattended, or Temporarily Unattended Terminals

-Merchant locations that for a wide variety of justifiable business needs have self-service terminals, unattended payment terminals, exterior payment terminals, and/or multiple terminal locations not manned all the time, for all shifts, are prime targets for intrusive terminal and terminal infrastructure attacks.
+Merchant locations that for a wide variety of business needs have self-service terminals, ATMs, unattended payment terminals, exterior payment terminals, and/or multiple terminal locations that are not attended to all the time are prime targets for intrusive-terminal and terminal-infrastructure attacks.

 Criminals will also target large multi-lane retailers where, during less busy periods, not all of the lanes are used and terminals are effectively left unattended.
-Criminals will steal terminals, compromise them, and then return them to either the same store or to another store in the same chain.
+Criminals will steal terminals and compromise them, then return them to either the same store or to another store in the same chain.